Quran code

-The term Quran code (also known as Code 19) refers to the claim that the Quranic text contains a hidden mathematically complex code.
-Advocates think that the code represents a mathematical proof of the divine authorship of the Quran and that it can be used to identify orthographic errors within the Quranic text.
-Proponents of the Quran code claim that the code is based on statistical procedures similar to that of the Bible code, which is ostensibly based on steganography.
-However, this claim has not been validated by any independent mathematical or scientific institute.
+The term Quran code (also known as Code 19) refers to the claim that the Quranic text contains a hidden mathematically complex pattern.
+The claimed code is based on alleged multiple appearances of the number in 19 in counts of words, letters and surahs.
+Advocates believe that the code represents a mathematical proof of the divine authorship of the Quran.
+The most notable proponent was Rashad Khalifa.

 History

 In 1969, Rashad Khalifa, an Egyptian-American biochemist, began analyzing the separated letters of the Quran (also called Quranic initials or Muqattaʿat), and the Quran to examine certain sequences of numbers.
 In 1973 he published the book Miracle of the Quran: Significance of the Mysterious Alphabets, in which he describes the Quranic initials through enumerations and distributions.

 In 1974, Khalifa claimed to have discovered a mathematical code hidden in the Quran, a code based around the number 19.
 He wrote the book The Computer Speaks: God's Message to the World, in which he thematizes this Quran code.
 He relies on Surah 74, verse 30 to prove the significance of the number: "Over it is nineteen,".

 Proponents of the code include United Submitters International (an association initiated by Rashad Khalifa) as well as some Quranists and traditional Muslims.